 - In Cavalcade, Robert and Jane Marryot's son Edward honeymoons on the Titanic, and doesn't survive.
 It's the first major tragedy for the family in the film, the second being World War I.

-- The Time Tunnel The first episode has them travel back in time using the titular time tunnel to the Titanic.
+- The Time Tunnel: The first episode has them travel back in time using the titular time tunnel to the Titanic.
 The last episode also has them go to the Titanic at the very end after they just did their latest adventure so it would lead to summer reruns.
 (The exterior ship footage is recycled from the 1953 film version.)